 4-8.2 The holder of certified acres may permanently decertify those acres.

 4-8.3 Decertification may be a requirement of incentive program eligibility.
-If decertification is required, the well must be abandoned or converted within 180 days.
+If decertification is required, the well must be abandoned or converted from an irrigation well within 180 days.

 RULE 4-9 POOLING